MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

 Production signing for enclaves is provided through the **VBS enclave certificate profile** in [Trusted Signing](https://azure.microsoft.com/products/trusted-signing).
 For details on how to use **Trusted Signing**, please see the [documentation](/azure/trusted-signing/).

-Trusted Signing also allows you to sign your enclave through the command line.
-This will output a ready-to-run, signed enclave when you build your enclave in Visual Studio.
+Trusted Signing also allows you to sign your enclave at the command line.
+This outputs a ready-to-run, signed enclave when you build your enclave in Visual Studio.

 ## Step 4: Debugging VBS enclaves

-Normally, an enclave’s memory is hidden from debuggers and is protected from VTL0.
+Typically, an enclave’s memory is hidden from debuggers and is protected from VTL0.
 However, if you wish to debug your VBS enclave, you can build them to be debugged during development.
 Enclaves are a VTL1 user-mode process, and therefore can be debugged with a user-mode debugger.

 To make your enclave debuggable: